yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 make explorer_fetch_old_batches
 ```

-You can modify which blocks are being fetched by modify the parameters the `explorer_fetch_old_batches.sh` is being recieved
+You can modify which blocks are being fetched by modify the parameters the `explorer_fetch_old_batches.sh` is being
+received

 </details>